mrigaankzoro/ScholarStation/React-version/react.md

-create areact verison of it
+create react version of it